deanebarker/content-cloud-response-providers/README.md

 To translate an inbound path to a path that can be retrieved, the default service (derived from `IStaticPathTranslator`) follows this logic:

-* The inbound URL (in full) is trimmed from the start with the URL from the `StaticSiteRoot`
+* The inbound URL (in full) is trimmed from the start with the URL from the `ResponseProviderRoot`
 * If the remaining URL ends in a slash, then the default document is appended (by default, this is `index.html`, but it's a public property on `IStaticPathTranslator` if you want to change ut)
 * The leading slash is trimmed

-So, if the `StaticSiteRoot` is at `/foo/bar/` and you request `/foo/bar/baz/`, that will be translated into `baz/index.html` for retrieval by `IStaticSiteResourceProvider`.
+So, if the `ResponseProviderRoot` is at `/foo/bar/` and you request `/foo/bar/baz/`, that will be translated into `baz/index.html` for retrieval by `IResponseProviderResponseProvider`.

 If nothing is found, the resource provider will look for something at `404.html` (also a public property on `IStaticPathTranslator`, if you want to change it).
 If it finds something there, the contents will be retuned with a 404 status code.
 If nothing is found there, the controller will return a `NotFoundResult` which will be handled however you configured it.

 ## Resource Retrieval

-The translated path (from above) is passed to an implementation of `IStaticResourceProvider`.
+The translated path (from above) is passed to an implementation of `IStaticResponseProvider`.
 That service responds with a payload of bytes which represents the resource.

 The default service implementation retrieves the resource from a zip file stored in the repository.
 It uses the following logic to find the asset (it uses the first one that it finds):

 1. If the `ArchiveFile` property is populated, it will use that reference (this is so multiple static sites can use the same zip file of assets)
-2. If an asset attached to the `StaticSiteRoot` is named `_source.zip`
+2. If an asset attached to the `ResponseProviderRoot` is named `_source.zip`
 3. The first `.zip` asset it finds attached to the content object

 (In most cases, falling through to #3 is fine.
 You only need to do #1 if you want to use the same file in multiple places, and only need to use #2 if you'll have more than one zip file attached to the object.)